MirzaLeka/nodeWeatherApp/README.md

 * ###### Dark Sky API

 ##### NodeJS Weather Application runs only through terminal.
 HTML files are currently not in use.
-##### All content is free to use and applicaiton may receive updates in near future.
+##### All content is free to use and applicaiton may receive updates in a near future.